NFL 2K

 NFL 2K is an American football video game series developed by Visual Concepts and published by Sega.
-The series was originally exclusive to Sega's Dreamcast video game console due to the absence of EA Sports's Madden NFL series on the system.
-As the foremost "2K" title, it marked the beginning of a running athletics series that eventually led to the spinning off of 2K's sports publishing business under the name of 2K Sports.
+The series was originally exclusive to Sega's Dreamcast due to the absence of EA Sports's Madden NFL series on the system.
+As the foremost "2K" title, it marked the beginning of a running athletics series that eventually led to the spin-off of 2K's sports publishing business under the name of 2K Sports.
 Upon the Dreamcast's discontinuation, the series continued to be published for other sixth generation game systems and became the chief competitor of the Madden series.

 After the competitively priced NFL 2K5 significantly reduced sales of that year's Madden release, EA signed an exclusivity deal with the NFL that made Madden NFL the only series allowed to use NFL team and player names.

-In 2020, 2K announced the NFL 2K series will return in 2021 as an arcade video game.
-In May 2021 2K announced that the game had been delayed until March 2022.
+In 2020, 2K announced the NFL 2K series would return in 2021 as an arcade video game.
+In May 2021, however, 2K announced that the game had been delayed until March 2022; it was delayed multiple times after that.

+In April 2024, 2K Games released a mobile game titled NFL 2K Playmakers, a card game similar to Madden NFLs "Ultimate Team" mode.
+On April 30, 2025, it was announced that the game would be shutting down on June 30.